 Whether due to decay or trauma, the center pulp of your tooth or the area between your tooth and gum can become damaged or infected.
 Bacteria enter the tooth, causing inflammation.
 Symptoms include:

 - Tooth sensitivity

 - Swelling or redness in your gums

 - Swollen jaw

-Abscessed teeth should be treated quickly as the infection can enter the surrounding tissue, bone or blood stream.
+Abscessed teeth should be treated quickly as the infection can enter the surrounding tissue, bone, or bloodstream.
 This infection could then spread throughout your body.
 Your emergency dentist in Yonkers is available for you.

 Impacted Wisdom Teeth

 Over the centuries, humans’ mouths have become steadily smaller.
 Less room in your mouth means crowded teeth.
-Your back molars or wisdom teeth may not have room to erupt properly out of your gum tissue.
+Your back molars or wisdom teeth may not have room to erupt correctly out of your gum tissue.
 Some people never experience pain from this, but many do.

 Other Causes of Throbbing Tooth Pain

 Your dentist works to alleviate your throbbing tooth pain by finding the cause and correcting the problem.
-Waiting until normal business hours is not always necessary when your dentist works to see you quickly.
+Waiting until regular business hours is not always necessary when your dentist works to see you quickly.
 Remedying your pain and the underlying issue to get you back to your daily routine is always the goal.